3ncy/ARRS-s6/Users/kostochkin_g_b.md

 `DataStream` to int --> [48, 108, 104, 89, 88, 74]<br>
 Taking these numbers as ASCII gives `0lhYXJ`<br>
-Reordering those by the alfabet, as it is written in `fbacde` gives `hlYXJ0`
+Reordering those by the alphabet, as it is written in `fbacde` gives `hlYXJ0`

+Combining all the erroneous characters from all the chat logs gives: `ZHJpdmUvdS8zL2ZvbGRlcnMvMV` Adding this reordered string from above on the end gives `ZHJpdmUvdS8zL2ZvbGRlcnMvMVhlYXJ0` With base64 decode, this gives `drive/u/3/folders/1Xeart`

 `srcseed` to int --> 16493790<br>